-- (b) Where an employee is required to change into a uniform or a specified type of garment at the employer's premises they shall be allowed 10 minutes for such a purpose and such time shall be counted as working time and paid for as such. - 4.15 (a) Except as provided for in paragraph (b) an employee shall not be employed on night duty for a longer period than 8 consecutive weeks.
-After having served a period of night duty an employee shall not be required to serve a further period on night duty until they have been off night duty for a period equivalent to the previous period on night duty. - (b) The provisions of paragraph (a) shall not apply to a Nursing Unit Manager or a general nurse in charge, as the case may be, who is employed permanently in charge at night nor to an employee who requests to be employed on night duty and the Director of Nursing consents. - 4.16 An employee changing from night duty to day duty or from day duty to night duty shall be free from duty during the 20 hours immediately preceding the commencement of the changed day. - 4.17 (a) Each employee shall be free from duty for not less than 2 full days in each week or 4 full days in each fortnight or 8 full days in each 28 day cycle and no duties shall be performed by the employee on any of such free days except for overtime.
+- (a) Except as provided for in paragraph (b) an employee shall not be employed on night duty for a longer period than 8 consecutive weeks.
+After having served a period of night duty, an employee shall not be required to serve a further period on night duty until they have been off night duty for a period equivalent to the previous period on night duty. - (b) The provisions of paragraph (a) shall not apply to a Nursing Unit Manager or a general nurse in charge, as the case may be, who is employed permanently in charge at night nor to an employee who requests to be employed on night duty and the Director of Nursing consents. - 4.17 An employee changing from night duty to day duty or from day duty to night duty shall be free from duty during the 20 hours immediately preceding the commencement of the changed day.

+- (a) Each employee shall be free from duty for not less than 2 full days in each week or 4 full days in each fortnight or 8 full days in each 28 day cycle.
+No duties shall be performed by the employee on any of such free days except for overtime.
 Where practicable, days off shall be consecutive and shall not be preceded by an evening shift or a night shift unless an additional 8 hours are granted as sleeping time.
-An evening shift shall be one which commences at or after 1.00 pm and before 4.00 pm. - (b) An employee, at their request, may be given free from duty time in one or more periods but no period shall be less than one full day. - (c) For the purpose of this subclause "full day" means from midnight to midnight or midday to midday. - 4.18 (a) Employees may be required to remain on call.
-Any such time on call shall not be counted as time worked (except insofar as an employee may take up actual duty in response to a call), but shall be paid for in accordance with Clause 10 Special Allowances, of this Agreement: Provided, however, no employee shall be required to remain on call whilst on leave or on the day before entering upon leave. - (b) No employee shall be required to remain on call whilst on a rostered day off nor on completion of the shift on the day preceding a rostered day off.
-This provision shall not apply where in special circumstances it is necessary for an employer to place staff on call on rostered days off or on completion of the shift on the day preceding a rostered day off in order to ensure the provision of services. - 4.19 An employer shall not alter the period over which the ordinary hours of work of employees are balanced except upon giving one month's notice of their intention to do so to the Association.
+An evening shift shall be one which commences at or after 1.00 pm and before 4.00 pm. - (b) An employee, at their request, may be given free from duty time in one or more periods but no period shall be less than one full day.

+(c) For the purpose of this subclause "full day" means from midnight to midnight or midday to midday.

+- (a) Employees may be required to remain on call.
+Any such time on call shall not be counted as time worked (except insofar as an employee may take up actual duty in response to a call), but shall be paid for in accordance with Clause 10 Special Allowances, of this Agreement. - (b) No employee shall be required to remain on call whilst on leave or on the day before entering upon leave. - (c) No employee shall be required to remain on call whilst on a rostered day off nor on completion of the shift on the day preceding a rostered day off.
+This provision shall not apply where in special circumstances it is necessary for an employer to place staff on call on rostered days off or on completion of the shift on the day preceding a rostered day off in order to ensure the provision of services. - 4.20 The provisions of clause 4.15(a) and (b), 4.16 or 4.17(a), shall not apply if the employee is required to perform duty to enable the nursing service of the employer to be carried on or where another employee is absent from duty on account of illness or in an emergency.